salvaamrta/catch-the-chick/README.md

 # catch-the-chick
-mini-game where you try to catch as many runaway chicks as possible before the timer runs out.
+mini-game where you try to catch as many runaway chick as possible before the timer runs out.

 # 🐥 Catch the Chick